 We note $e_{d,k}(t)=e^{-\frac{t}{\tau_{d,k}}} \, H(t)$, so that we may write:

-The term $\bra{S_k \ast e_{d,k}}(r-1)$ that we would have has the response of an isolated IF neuron is here weighted by correlations functions involving synaptic interactions.
+The term $\bra{S_k \ast e_{d,k}}(r-1)$ that we would have as the response of an isolated IF neuron is here weighted by correlations functions involving synaptic interactions.
 This becomes more explicit below.

 From this approximation we have simplified the correlation term.
-We have now the correlation between $f$ and the first order expansion of $\delta \phi$.
-Note that this approximation could be used as well to handle the higher order terms in the expansion \eqref{eq:ExpansionDeltaphi} of $\delta \phi$.
+We now have the correlation between $f$ and the first order expansion of $\delta \phi$.
+Note that this approximation could also be used to handle the higher order terms in the expansion \eqref{eq:ExpansionDeltaphi} of $\delta \phi$.